superfly/docs/hands-on/partials/_launch-app.html.md

 ```output
 ?
 App Name (leave blank to use an auto-generated name):
 ```
 Here you can enter the name of the app.
+Please note that you can only use numbers, lowercase letters and dashes.
 ```output
 ?
 Select organization: Personal (personal)
 ```